pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/chartV3.md

 Chart is a component representing a collection of resources described by an arbitrary Helm Chart.

-The Chart can be fetched from any source that is accessible to the `helm` command line.
+The Helm Chart can be fetched from any source that is accessible to the `helm` command line.
 Values in the `values.yml` file can be overridden using `ChartOpts.values` (equivalent to `--set` or having multiple `values.yml` files).
 Objects can be transformed arbitrarily by supplying callbacks to `ChartOpts.transformations`.

+The `Chart` resource renders the templates from your chart and then manage them directly with the Pulumi Kubernetes provider.

 `Chart` does not use Tiller.
 The Chart specified is copied and expanded locally; the semantics are equivalent to running `helm template` and then using Pulumi to manage the resulting YAML manifests.
 Any values that would be retrieved in-cluster are assigned fake values, and none of Tiller's server-side validity testing is executed.

+You may also want to consider the `Release` resource as an alternative method for managing helm charts.
+For more information about the trade-offs between these options see: [Choosing the right Helm resource for your use case](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case)

 {{% examples %}}
 ## Example Usage